 Oral cancer can affect your lips, cheek lining, gums, tongue, hard palate (roof of mouth) and the area under the tongue.
 The top part of the throat that connects to the soft palate is another area.
 A thorough head and neck exam by your dentist can reveal any lumps or abnormalities.

 Other medical conditions can show signs in the mouth.
 Signs of diabetes and anemia are a few of the most common problems a trained dental professional can identify during a comprehensive dental exam.
 In fact, 90 percent of all systemic disease have oral signs including swollen gums, dry mouth, and ulcers.

 Serious conditions like diabetes, leukemia, heart disease, kidney disease and pancreatic cancer may be identified by your dentist earlier than the other symptoms you may notice later.
 This early diagnosis and referral to a physician for a medical check-up is key in preventing medical complications from late diagnosis damage.

-In addition to keeping your teeth and gums healthy, regular dental check-ups and cleanings are vital to maintain overall health.
-So, are dental cleanings necessary?
-Absolutely.
+In additional to keeping your teeth and gums healthy, regular dental check-ups and cleanings are vital to maintain overall health.
 When was the last time you had a thorough dental exam?